prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/customers.md

 ### Step 9: Look at the Customer Details

 Here you have all the customer details.
-You can view their balances and do all operations on this customer from this screen.
+You can view their balances and perform all operations for this customer from this screen.

 ![Step 9: Customer Details Page](./screenshots/customers.cy.ts/10_verify_email.png)